Yaakov Israel Ifargan: Biography

+Rabbinic career

+Ifargan's admirers includes a mix of low income Mizrahi Jewish people from southern Israel, as well as high profile Israeli politicians, businessmen and celebrities.
+Ifargan also has a following among a group of Breslov Hasidim.

+Ifargan conducts an annual event at his fathers tomb in Netivot and holds midnight Tikkun (reparation) ceremonies there.

+Ifargan provides blessings and business advice to Israeli businessmen and politicians, and adherents believe he has the ability to diagnose patients by eyesight.
+Others claim he is a charlatan who has become a multimillionaire from selling amulets and illicit business affairs.

+Ifargan is one of the wealthiest rabbis in Israel, with an estimated net worth of $23 million as of 2012.
+One of his followers is Nochi Dankner, who has donated hundreds of thousands of Israeli shekels to the Rabbi's causes.

-In 2008, Ifergan's "Netivot Shalom" list won four seats in the Netivot city council elections.
+According to a 2001 report in Yedioth Ahronoth, most of the sums donated are not declared to the Israeli tax authorities, In 2008, Ifergan's "Netivot Shalom" list won four seats in the Netivot city council elections.
 In 2010, Netivot's city comptroller, Shimon Alon, a confidant of a rival Netivot kabbalist, Baba Baruch, was arrested for allegedly paying a young woman to seduce Ifargan and photograph him in intimate positions, with the aim of tarnishing his image.

-Ifargan is also a rival of Netivot rabbi Yoram Abergel.
-In 2013, Abergel as well as the Israeli crime boss Shalom Domrani was arrested for threatening Ifargan to support Mayor Yehiel Zohar in the Netivot municipal elections.
+In 2013, Israeli crime boss Shalom Domrani was arrested for threatening Ifargan to support Mayor Yehiel Zohar in the Netivot municipal elections.
 Abergel’s supporters lobbied for the reelection of Mayor Yehiel Zohar, while Ifergan supported the challenger, Eyal Mesika.

-Ifergan's aides publish "Inyan Ba'ir", a Netivot local newspaper, to get across the rabbi's messages and strengthen his public profile.
+Ifergan's aides publish "Inyan Ba'ir", a Netivot local newspaper, to convey the rabbi's messages and strengthen his public profile.